Dinosaur Types

 The Moving Fortresses of the Dinosaur World: Thyreophorans—An Evolutionary History Protected by Armor and Spikes.

-Thyreophorans are a group of ornithischian dinosaurs that ranged from small to super-large and were covered in armor, inhabiting every continent from the Early Jurassic to the end of the dinosaur age.
+Thyreophorans are a group of ornithischian dinosaurs clad in armor ranging from small to super-sized, inhabiting all continents from the Early Jurassic to the end of the dinosaur era.

 Stegosaurs (such as Stegosaurus)